Lramseyer/vaporview/GETTING_STARTED.md

 - `cargo update`
 - `cargo install wasm-tools`

+Note that npm install may show errors if you do not have the build set up for building the FSDB component.
+You can ignore these errors, an still successfully build the extension without the FSDB component.

 ## building and running

 To build and run, you should be able to use the **Run and Debug** utility in VScode.
 It will do the following steps automatically, but in case you need to do them individually (which does happen)